Department of Veterinary Biomedical Sciences

-Dr. Weber's main teaching responsibility is VBMS 221 (Physiology I) which is the core physiology course for veterinary students.
+Dr. Weber's main teaching responsibility is VBMS 224 (Veterinary Physiology) which is the core physiology course for veterinary students.
 The course includes sections of cardiovascular, renal and acid-base physiology.
-She also teaches in VBMS 323 (basic principles of pharmacology), covering sections on autonomic, cardiac and diuretic pharmacology.
-Finally, she contributes to graduate level teaching in cardiovascular physiology and environmental toxicology.
+She also teaches in VBMS 333 (General Pharmacology), covering sections on autonomic, cardiac and diuretic pharmacology.
+She teaches a core toxicology graduate course VBMS 855 (Integrative Cardiovascular Physiology & Toxicology) and contributes sections to several other graduate toxicology courses in cardiovascular physiology and environmental toxicology.

 Dr. Weber's main research focus is on the effect of environmental toxicants on the cardiovascular system.
 In particular, she is interested in the interaction of toxicants with genes via nuclear receptors to produce alterations in development and function of the cardiovascular system in mammals and fish.
 These are her current research projects: